AlvarArias/Ency-App-/README.md

 Here the user registers the information of the problems of the property, filling each one of the fields.

 ![kundercopy](https://user-images.githubusercontent.com/7523384/211533677-f336f9af-285c-4f0f-a1c1-2a31447647c0.png)

-## Graphic component

-### 3.4 Drawings
-This screen displays the plan of the building associated with the proposal, allows you to add products, edit and save the image, and view customer information.

-### 3.4.1 Drawing
-Here the user can see the plan of the building that will be part of the proposal.

-### 3.4.2 Customer information
-- Customer information.
-- Edit : Here the user can edit the building plan, must set the scale factor “Set factor”, can add a distance measurement, rotate and record the image.
-- Add product : Here the user can add products to the building plan.

 ## Proposal generation